-It is considered that Mansfield generally exhibits positive signs of vitality and viability, and is performing its role and function as a sub-regional shopping centre.
+It is considered that Mansfield generally exhibits some positive signs of vitality and viability, and is performing its role and function as a subregional shopping centre.
 The retail mix of the centre is fairly strong, and the presence of key retailers in the town centre appears to be attracting good levels of footfall.
-As mentioned above, a number of new retailers have been attracted to the town.
-Although the number of new occupiers has decreased since last year it suggests that Mansfield remains a viable trading destination for retailers, which is a positive reflection on the overall 'health' of the town centre.
+As mentioned above, a number of new retailers have been attracted to the town which suggests that Mansfield remains a viable trading destination for retailers and is a positive reflection on the overall 'health' of the town centre.